Increase your website conversion rate

 10 years ago, life was easier for us all.
 At least when we think about a website, we didn't have to think about tablets, phones, smart watches and thousands of variations of these devices.

 Nowadays, your visitors may access your website on multiple devices.
 In fact, a visitor can visit your site multiple times, on multiple devices before they actually make a decision.
 While many website agencies advocate for Responsive Website design, in my opinion, it’s neither mandatory nor enough.
 Depend on your target audience you may want to focus your effort on a single device or across different devices.
 The more devices you target, the more time and resources you will have to spend on design, development, and maintenance.
-Do not try to cover more than you have to, always check your visitors
+Do not try to cover more than you have to, always check your visitors preference first.

 If you really have to serve audience on multiple devices, you need to consider the design styles and the technologies that you should use.
 For design, your website should display nicely on the devices you support and you may need to choose between Responsive design and Adaptive design.
 In short, if you need to give your users completely different experience on each device you should use Adaptive design, the otherwise Responsive design is cheaper and fewer resources consuming.